-If the sign-in error is due to the browser’s data getting corrupted or setting configuration issues, resetting it should rectify it.
+If the sign-in error is due to the browser’s corrupted data or setting configuration issues, resetting it should rectify it.

-We conclude the guide on how you could fix the “Sync is Paused, Sign in again” error in the Microsoft Edge browser.
+We conclude the guide on how to fix the “Not Syncing, Sign in again” error in the Microsoft Edge browser.

 The sync feature has now become an integral part of the browsing experience.
-We are constantly juggling between our smartphone and PC, and the need for data to be synced across all these devices only grows exponentially.
+We are constantly juggling our smartphones and PC, and the need for data to be synced across all these devices grows exponentially.

-So any issue with this feature is bound to be a cause of concern.
-In this regard, we have shared six different methods that shall help you rectify the Edge sync-related problems.
+So any issue with this feature is bound to cause concern.
+In this regard, we have shared six methods to help you rectify the Edge sync-related problems.

-In my case, resetting the sync feature and then re-logging to the account managed to spell out success.
+In my case, resetting the sync feature and re-logging into the account managed to spell out success.
 Do let us know which one worked out in your favor.

 We have listed some of the frequently asked questions related to sync being paused on Microsoft’s Edge: